adamluzsi/adamluzsi/resume.md

 ## Key Skills

 * **Programming Proficiency**: Primary expertise in Go and Ruby, with proficiency also in JavaScript/TypeScript, C#, Java, and PHP.
-* **API Integration**: Experience with a variety of API styles including RESTful, GraphQL, gRPC, WSDL + XML, and some more.
+* **API Integration**: Experience with a variety of API styles including RESTful, GraphQL, gRPC, SOAP, and some more.
 * **Data Management Expertise**: Familiarity with numerous data management systems such as PostgreSQL, MySQL, BoltDB, Redshift, GreenPlum, Google BigQuery, Redis, and Kafka.
 * **DevOps Experience**: Comfortable with on-call duties, proficient in tracing (e.g., with OpenTelemetry), metric collection, and automation.
 * **Software Development Principles**: Knowledge and application of 12-factor methodology, SOLID principles, Hexagonal architecture, and Clean Architecture.